robofit/arcor2_client_sdk/Arcor2.ClientSdk.Communication/README.md

 ## Contributing

-This library is a simple typed interface for the ARCOR2 protocol and all changes should reflect that.
+This library is a simple typed and most importantly - **maintainable** - interface for the ARCOR2 protocol and all changes should reflect that.
 Complex convenience features (such as a single method performing multiple RPC exchanges) should be implemented in different projects extending, subtyping, or wrapping the `Arcor2Client` class.

 ### Naming